Kylie Jenner's Best Friend:

 In the same vein, it's nice to know Jenner is surrounded by so many strong mothers, including sisters Kim Kardashian West and Kourtney Kardashian.
 Soon, she'll even get to share her experiences of brand-new motherhood with Khloé Kardashian, who is expecting a baby girl with beau Tristan Thompson.

-As for how Jenner's new mom life is impacting her friendships, Woods told People that they're tight as ever.
+As for how Jenner's new mum life is impacting her friendships, Woods told People that they're tight as ever.

 Advertisement